Enigmatic-Smile/docs/select/sdks/ios/guide-v2.md

 1. **Set the company name**

-The `companyName` property is optional, but we recommended setting it.
+The `Fidel.companyName` property is optional, but we recommended setting it.
 If you don't set a company name, we'll show the default value in the consent text: `Your Company Name`.

 2. **Set the privacy policy URL**

-The `privacyURL` property is optional.
+The `Fidel.privacyPolicyURL` property is optional.
 It is added as a hyperlink to the `privacy policy` text.
 Please check the full behavior below.

 3. **Set the delete instructions**

-The `deleteInstructions` property is optional.
+The `Fidel.deleteInstructions` property is optional.
 The default value is `going to your account settings`.
 This default value is applied for both consent texts that the SDK forms.

 4. **Set the card scheme name**

-You can do so via the `supportedCardSchemes` property.
+You can do so via the `Fidel.supportedCardSchemes` property.
 By default, we allow the user to input card numbers from either Visa, Mastercard or American Express, but you can control which card networks you accept.
 The consent text changes based on what you define or based on what the user inputs.
 Please check the full behavior below.

 5. **Set the program name (applied to the consent text specific to the US and Canada)**

-The `programName` property is taken into account only for the consent text specific to USA and Canada.
+The `Fidel.programName` property is taken into account only for the consent text specific to USA and Canada.
 If you don't plan to support USA nor Canada, you can ignore this property.
 The default value for program name is `our`.

 6. **Set the terms and conditions URL (applied to the consent text only for USA and Canada)**

-The `termsConditionsURL` property is mandatory for the SDK if you plan to support USA and Canada issued cards.
+The `Fidel.termsAndConditionsURL` property is mandatory for the SDK if you plan to support USA and Canada issued cards.
 Once set, it will be applied as a hyperlink on the `Terms and Conditions` text.

 ### How is the SDK's consent text formed?